 Over the past few weeks, we have had so much fun making Halloween crafts and treats.
 This time of year is always a blast!
-I love creating these memories with my kiddos, and wanted to share some of these easy ideas.
+In October, we have so much fun making crafts and treats and doing activities based around Halloween.
+I love creating memories with my kiddos, and wanted to share some of these easy ideas.

 You may be spending Halloween at home and want to plan something fun for your family.
 Or, maybe you need a festive treat to take to a party.
 Either way, you are sure to get some inspiration!